Gelnhausen station: Other buildings

 The buildings in the station area are the house of the track supervisor (Bahnmeister) from 1868 (a building of the "first generation" of structural engineering on the line), a freight-handling facility from the period around 1870, and a water tower—architecturally out of harmony with the towers of the Gelnhausen town wall—from 1937.

 Operations

 The station has a home platform (a single-sided outer platform next to the station building) and a two-sided island platform.
-At the western end of the home platform, there is a bay platform, where services on the Lahn-Kinzig Railway to and from Büdingen and Gießen start and end.
-The other three platform tracks can be used only by trains on the Kinzig Valley line, which can run from here to Hanau-Wolfgang at 200 km/h.
+At the western end of the home platform, there is a bay platform, where services on the Gießen–Gelnhausen railway to and from Büdingen and Gießen start and end.
+The other three platform tracks can be used only by trains on the Frankfurt–Göttingen railway, which can run from here to Hanau-Wolfgang at 200 km/h.
 Local trains are often held at Gelnhausen station so that Intercity-Express and Intercity trains can pass them.
 Gelnhausen station is now only used by local and regional services and has great importance for commuter traffic from the Vogelsberg and Spessart hills of the Rhine-Main region.

 Previously two more lines operated to Gelnhausen station: